 The Successor Agency categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the assets.
 Level 1 inputs are quoted prices in an active market for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
 The inputs and techniques used for valuing securities are not necessarily an indication of risk associated with investing in those securities.
-The Successor Agency's investment in U.S. treasury notes and commercial paper are measured using level 2 inputs, while the Successor Agency's investment in the City's Treasurer's Pool and money market mutual funds are exempt from fair value measurement disclosures.
+The Successor Agency's investment in corporate notes are measured using level 2 inputs, while the Successor Agency's investment in the City's Treasurer's Pool and money market mutual funds are exempt from fair value measurement disclosures.